harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

 [^OS Concept]: Page 1, Silberschatz, A., Galvin, P.B. and Gagne, G. (2018).
 Operating system concepts. [online] Hoboken, N.J Wiley.
 Available at: [https://os.ecci.ucr.ac.cr/slides/Abraham-Silberschatz-Operating-System-Concepts-10th-2018.pdf](https://os.ecci.ucr.ac.cr/slides/Abraham-Silberschatz-Operating-System-Concepts-10th-2018.pdf).

+[^firefox dependencies]: Firefox has total of 252 unique dependencies on Arch Linux.
+Its full dependency tree is [here](https://drive.google.com/file/d/1HaUhjr86dSHMy1IgMASCM5urlQob90K9/view?usp=sharing), which is the output of `pactree firefox`.

 [^Internet_Choosing_Hardware]: [CPU benchmark](https://www.CPUbenchmark.net/); [Tom's Hardware](https://www.tomshardware.com/reviews/CPU-hierarchy,4312.html);

 [^OS_Nomenclature]: OS is short for operating system.
 There are MacOS, ChromeOS, HarmonyOS, etc.

 [^Windows_On_Mac]: Macbook made before 2020 running on intel CPU had the option to dual boot windows.
 It is practically impossible to run any system except MacOS for laptops made after 2020 with a M series chip, because Apple is deliberately untransparent on the design of M series chips to hinder developers of other operating system to adapt to Apple products.
 [Asahi Linux](https://asahilinux.org) seems to be the only barely working exception.